McGill-MMA-EnterpriseAnalytics/INSY695-W24-078-Group-2/docker-experiment/README.md

 - All of these microservices are orchestrated using a docker compose file in the docker-experiment/ folder.
 - There is a custom polling mechanism code that is written in the server source code - this ensures that each microservice waits to receive the finished output from its upstream dependencies before attempting to run its application code.
+- In order to run this code, please pull this folder to your computer and just run ```docker-compose up``` after cd-ing into this folder.